zhenlab-ltri/TrackStim/documentation/behaviour-optogenetics/user-guide.md

 #### Tracking mechanisms
 There are two mechanisms for tracking the worm provided by TrackStim.
-They are the threshold slider, and the roi(region of interest) picker
+They are the threshold slider, and the roi(region of interest) picker.

 ##### Roi picker
 To use the roi picker:
 1. click and drag on the micromanager live window to create a roi
 2. you should see the roi updated in the TrackerView
 3. you can adjust the roi by dragging the squares at the bounds
-4. ***Note: Make sure you make the roi near the center of the screen or camera won't capture the worm at center of the image***
+4. ***Note: Make sure you make the roi near the center of the screen or the camera won't capture the worm at center of the image***

 ![](roi-picker.png)